noted-eip/noted/CONTRIBUTING.md

 As you're progressing, make sure to check-off completed tasks whithin the `Definition of Done` section whithin your issue.

+> 💡 If the scope of your user-story is big, feel free to create multiple pull requests for a single user-story.
+In this case, don't link the PR to the user-story issue otherwise it will be merged as soon as your first PR is merged.

 ### Milestones

 Milestones define a due date for a given user-story.
 Each time you create a user-story issue, associate it with a milestone to set a due date.
 Milestones exist under the form `<Late|Early> <month>`.
 They are generated automatically, you just have to pick one.